yoangau/fictional-robot/src/specs/about/about-en.md

 ## Else

-I shine in the dark.
+I glow in the dark.